 The figure above shows two LIFO symbols, the one on the left is I/O centric, the one on the right more of a schematic memory view.
 Unlike FIFOs, which need separate read and write side pointers, LIFOs only require a single pointer, which may implemented in such a way as to conveniently reflect the fullness of the LIFO.
 The push side is only concerned with whether the LIFO is full or not, the pop side only concerned if it is empty or not.
-Push when full is an error because it may drop the input data on the floor and may corrupt the LIFO pointer.
-Pop when empty is an error because it gives false read data and also may corrupt the LIFO pointer.
+Push when full is an error because (depending on stack protection logic) it either drops the input data on the floor or corrupts data in the LIFO along with the LIFO pointer.
+Pop when empty is an error because it may give false read data and also may corrupt the LIFO pointer.